-Since Village regulations do not allow its citizens to irrigate their lawns or any other vegetation from the public water supply system, irrigation water is supplied from private wells located on each private property or from small lakes.
-Presently Village residents do not have ready access to reclaimed water.
-Reclaimed water is, however, used by three (3) major golf courses that exist within the Village service area.
-The Country Club of Florida, Quail Ridge, and Delray Dunes use reclaimed water to irrigate their golf course.
-By contract with the South Central Regional Wastewater Treatment and Disposal Board, 591 million gallons are contracted for purchase.
-This represents a major contribution to area water conservation.
+Since Village regulations do not allow its citizens to irrigate their lawns or any other vegetation from public water supply system, irrigation water is supplied from private wells located on each pri property or from small lakes.
+Presently Village residents do not have ready access to reclaimed water Reclaimed water is, however, used by three (3) major golf courses that exist within the Village se area.
+The Country Club of Florida, Quail Ridge, and Delray Dunes use reclaimed water to irrigate golf course.
+By contract with the South Central Regional Wastewater Treatment and Disposal Board million gallons are contracted for purchase.
+This represents a major contribution to area conservation.

-Separate and apart from the Utility System, the Village had a study conducted to determine the feasibility of constructing a Village wide reclaimed (irrigation quality) water supply system.
-The City of Boynton Beach has enough capacity in their reclaimed water supply and distribution system to support the 1.0 MGD required for this project.
-If approved by the citizens, a voting ballot question will be placed on the November 2008 ballot for public approval of the design, permitting, construction and financing of the such a project.
-Implementation of this project would have two major positive points, 1) it would provide for a reduction in ground water withdrawals, thus meeting one of the major objectives of the SFWMD along with some resulting ground water recharge, and 2) wastewater effluent that would be otherwise wasted to the Atlantic Ocean or to a deep underground waste disposal well would be put to a greater public use.
-This project would not, however, have a direct impact on the Village's water supply system.
+The Village of Golf receives re-use water from the Boynton Beach wastewater reclamation facility w has the capacity to support 1.0 MGD.
+Separate and apart from the Utility System, the Village had a s conducted to determine the feasibility of constructing a Village wide reclaimed (irrigation quality) v supply system.
+The City of Boynton Beach has enough capacity in their reclaimed water supply distribution system to support the 1.0 MGD required for this project.
+If approved by the citizens, a v ballot question will be placed on the November 2008 ballot for public approval of the design, permit construction and financing of the such a project.
+Implementation of this project would have two n positive points, 1) it would provide for a reduction in ground water withdrawals, thus meeting one o major objectives of the SFWMD along with some resulting ground water recharge, and 2) waster effluent that would be otherwise wasted to the Atlantic Ocean or to a deep underground waste disp well would be put to a greater public use.
+This project would not, however, have a direct impact or Village's water supply system.